powsybl/powsybl.github.io/pages/documentation/simulation/metrix/index.md

-generator(id) { // id of the generator which will be managed by Metrix adequacyDownCosts 'ts_cost_down' // Cost of ramping down for the adequacy phase (here a time series name is used) adequacyUpCosts 'ts_cost_up' // Cost of ramping up for the adequacy phase (here a time series name is used) redispatchingDownCosts (-10) // Cost of ramping down (preventive) for the OPF simulation (here a fixed value is used) redispatchingUpCosts 100 // Cost of ramping up (preventive) for the OPF simulation (here a fixed value is used) onContingencies 'a','b' // list of contingencies where Metrix can use this generator in (curative) remedial actions }
+generator(id) { // id of the generator which will be managed by Metrix adequacyDownCosts 'ts_cost_down' // Cost of ramping down for the adequacy phase (here a time series name is used) adequacyUpCosts 'ts_cost_up' // Cost of ramping up for the adequacy phase (here a time series name is used) redispatchingDownCosts 10 // Cost of ramping down (preventive) for the OPF simulation (here a fixed value is used) redispatchingUpCosts 100 // Cost of ramping up (preventive) for the OPF simulation (here a fixed value is used) onContingencies 'a','b' // list of contingencies where Metrix can use this generator in (curative) remedial actions }
 ```

+Metrix optimization sees all deviations of the initial production plan as a cost.
+Therefore, both up and down costs (adequacy and redispatch) should be defined as positive costs.
+It should be noted that this is different from actual redispatching cost, where in case of downwards activations, the generator _pays_ the TSO for not delivered energy.
+Moreover, to prioritize topological solutions over redispatch solutions, the redispatching (up and down) costs are defined >= 0.5.

 Note that if at least one generator is managed, then only defined generators will be managed to match adequacy.
 In some cases, it could result in a program failure (return code -1) where constraints cannot be resolved in OPF mode.
 Also:
 - Generators used for the adequacy phase are not necessarily the same used for the redispatching phase.
 If `onContingency` isn't defined but `redispatchingCost` is, then the generator will be used only in preventive actions.
 For the generator to be fully used for preventive and curative remedial action, both of these parameters must be defined.